Hraun IV (Run Into Nature's Dawn, Iceland), 2018-2019

-With that title, I also try to point at the bustling economic activity the boom in tourism pushed by nature based tourism.
-According to the Icelandic Tourist Board, the figures are at an high an all-time high.
+With that title, I also try to point at the bustling economic activity the boom in tourism pushed by nature-based tourism.
+According to the Icelandic Tourist Board, the figures are at an all-time high.
 In other words, the transformative pressure on "nature" has never been so intense.
 So is the "race" leading to it.
-Thus, the idea of a Nature's Dawn, that magnificent renaissance, before which we are frantically running, in a sort of trough, hence without an experience of what nature really is due to the thoroughly mediated experience of the Icelandic "pristine" landscape.
+Thus, the idea of a Nature's Dawn, that renaissance, before which we are frantically running, in a sort of trough, without an experience of what nature really is due to the mediated experience of the Icelandic "pristine" landscape.

 Yet, on the rough lava terrain of the Reykjanes peninsula it is also quite clear that the great symbolic force associated with nature is quite an agency of its own.
 In the event of a volcanic eruption or a serious earthquake, it wouldn't take very long, for example, to see the metabolism of Reykjavík substantially hampered.

 The pictures that are presented and sequenced here follow that train of thoughts.
 They point at the forms this run before nature's dawn have generated around the Reykjavík metropolitan area.
 By leaning neither toward an excess of description nor explanation, they explore the mediated experience of the Icelandic nature using the very medium through which it currently disappears.